brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 </tbody>
 </table>

 While customization point functions have several clear benefits, they still don't address all the issues here.
-In particular, when dealing with an interface that logically has multiple customization points, there's no way of aggregating them together (short of providing a concept that has to unify them), and so there's nothing to prevent a user from doing something like providing an override for `ne` but for `eq`.
+In particular, when dealing with an interface that logically has multiple customization points, there's no way of aggregating them together (short of providing a concept that has to unify them), and so there's nothing to prevent a user from doing something like providing an override for `ne` but not for `eq`.

 And customization point functions are limited to the kinds of things that functions can do, so they likewise don't provide any added benefit where associated types are concerned as compared to CPOs or `tag_invoke`.
 They still require type traits for everything interesting.